L3-iGrant/passwordless-login-playground/docs/DEVELOPER.md

 - `VITE_KEYCLOAK_REALM`: Keycloak realm name
 - `VITE_KEYCLOAK_CLIENT_ID`: Client ID for the application in Keycloak

-These can be defined in a `.env` file at the project root.
+These can be defined in the `.env` file in the project root.

 ## Development Workflow

-1. **Setup Environment Variables**: Create a `.env` file with the required Keycloak configuration
+1. **Setup Environment Variables**: Modify the `.env` file with the required Keycloak configuration
 2. **Install Dependencies**: Run `npm install`
 3. **Start Development Server**: Run `npm run dev`
 4. **Build for Production**: Run `npm run build`